semaphoreP/whereistheplanet/README.md

 # whereistheplanet?
 Prediciting the position of exoplanets.
-Requires `orbitize!` (https://github.com/sblunt/orbitize/).
+Requires `orbitize!` (https://github.com/sblunt/orbitize/) and `git lfs` to pull the posteriors.

 ## Tutorial
 Open a terminal window and go to the base directory of the code